easy/easyFirewall/README.md

 ![platform](https://img.shields.io/badge/platform-debian%208%2C%209%2C%2010-brightgreen)

 ## What does the script do?
-- function 1
-- function 2
-- function 3
+- DDOS Protection
+- Whitelist- & Blacklist-System

 ## How to install?
 Go with ```cd``` to the root directory of your debian server and execute this command: